 If you are in a season-based environment, it can also give your business the opportunity to flex shrinkage across the year, increase allowances in quiet periods and reduce for busy periods.

 With thanks to David Evans at Business Systems.
-Interested in finding out more about Workforce Management software, then check out their solutions page.

 Monitor schedule adherence to reveal the true impact of absenteeism